 That’s it.
 If you decide to make it let me know how it turned out

 Some wonderful days are behind.
-We’ve been visiting my sister’s family in Germany in order to meet the new family member, adorable baby girl Milla.
-Schwarzwald is so awesome… the air so fresh, the birds singing all day long… oh and houses and gardens are so beautiful.
-It’s a place for hang-gliding, hiking and bicycling.
-Mia tried for the first time to ride a horse and now we have the house full of horse posters, calendars and horseshoes (and she’s still collecting, help!!!).
+We’ve been visiting my sister’s family in Germany in order to meet our new family member, adorable baby girl Milla.
+Mia tried to ride a horse and now we have the house full of horse posters, calendars and horseshoes (and she’s still collecting, help!!!).

-Then we took 6 hrs drive to Paris, visited Disneyland and some other popular sites in the City of Light.
+Then we took 6 hrs drive to Paris, visited Disneyland and some other popular sites.
 Love for all things French… I understand that now.

 We were very busy today.
 This year we used regular food coloring instead of natural dyes which I actually prefer.
 I love the marble effect!